rollingryan/next-countries/README.md

 ## Improvement notes

-- Unit/Integration tests could still be improved drastically by mocking the API calls and provider.
+- Unit/Integration tests could still be improved drastically by mocking the API calls and provider
-- Cypress testing could be cleaned up to make the files more readable.
+- Cypress testing could be cleaned up to make the files more readable
-- Adding cypress to CI would be a good idea.
+- Adding cypress to CI would be a good idea
-- Lazy loading the countries list in batches.
+- Lazy loading the countries list in batches
-- "Skeleton" loading of the cards and details page would be cool.
+- "Skeleton" loading of the cards and details page would be cool
 - SEO implementation was hardly considered.
 There's loads of room for improvement including:
   - Adding head meta
   - Search friendly URLs